-Download the installation package (.deb or .rpm) for your Linux distribution.
-The packages are compiled against the standard out-of-the-box GDAL installation available for your Linux distribution (typically it is the package gdal automatically available via apt or yum).
+Download the installation package (.deb or .rpm) for your Linux distribution from the link sent by an email.
+The packages are compiled against the standard out-of-the-box GDAL installation available for your Linux distribution (typically it is the package gdal automatically available via apt or yum/dnf).